Komorebi-AI/python-template/README.md

 make install
 ```

 `uv` will automatically create a virtual environment with the specified Python version in `.python-version` and install the dependencies from `uv.lock` (both standard and dev dependencies).
+It will also install the package in editable mode.

 ### Adding new dependencies